Health Care Reform

 On October 1, the Health Insurance Marketplace opened to millions of Americans, many new to buying health insurance, in search of answers of how to navigate the new system.
-Experiencing increased call volumes throughout the Marketplace’s first week of operation, Blue Cross Blue Shield of Michigan is re-focusing its 10 welcome centers statewide to help consumers understand and navigate the change.
+Experiencing increased call volumes throughout the Marketplace’s first week of operation, Blue Cross Blue Shield of Michigan re-focused its 10 service centers statewide to help consumers understand and navigate the change.

 Michigan residents can also contact one of the thousands of licensed Blue Cross agents across the state, as these agents understand consumer challenges, have the knowledge and understand how to assist consumers to determine subsidy eligibility and which qualified health plan may be their best option.
 To date, more than 2,000 Michigan agents have completed training and certification to sell Blue Cross Blue Shield and Blue Cross Network plans both on and off the Marketplace.

 Those at higher income levels who are not eligible for a subsidy, or don’t wish to take advantage of one, can enroll easily through bcbsm.com.
 BCBSM offers a total of 18 options for coverage for individuals, many of which are among the lowest priced health plans on Michigan’s Health Insurance Marketplace.
 The rates for these plans are identical both on and off the Marketplace.
 BCBSM is the only health insurer to offer coverage in every one of Michigan’s 83 counties.
 Products, pricing and plan design are available at bcbsm.com/myblue.

 To learn the basics of health reform, Michiganders can visit HealthCareReformBasics.com.